10 Smart Responses for When the School Cuts or Denies Services

-The Individuals with Disabilities Education Act (IDEA) says that a child may need special education even though “the child has not failed … and is advancing from grade to grade.”
-Read the IDEA regulations.
+(IDEA) says that a child may need special education even though “the child has not failed … and is advancing from grade to grade.”
+Read the

-Sample Response: Bring a copy of the regulations and share it with school officials.
-“My understanding is that IDEA says my child can be eligible for services even if she’s passing her classes.
-What’s the best way to determine the special education services she might need because of her learning issues?”
+Sample response: Bring a copy of the regulations and share it with school officials.
+“My understanding is that IDEA says kids can be eligible for services even if they’re passing their classes.
+What’s the best way to determine the special education services my child might need because of learning differences?”

-Just because your child is doing well doesn’t mean her disability no longer exists.
-She may need services to continue doing well.
+Just because your child is doing well doesn’t mean your child’s disability no longer exists.
+Your child may need services to continue doing well.
 You can point this out to the school.
 You can also challenge the school’s decision by filing for mediation or due process, which will trigger “stay put” rights.
 “Stay put” rights prevent the removal of services until the challenge is settled.

-Sample Response: “My child needs this service and will fail without it.
+Sample response: “My child needs this service and will fail without it.
 I disagree with this change and am writing a letter to the school asking for mediation.
-In the meantime, my child should stay put in her current placement.”
+In the meantime, my child should stay put with the current

-Sample Response: “This is a public charter school, and IDEA requires that you provide special education services.
-Now how can we work together to provide my child with the services she needs?”
+Sample response: “This is a public charter school, and IDEA requires that you provide special education services.
+Now how can we work together to provide my child with these services?”

 Response to intervention (RTI) is a schoolwide approach for identifying and helping struggling students.
 But the U.S. Department of Education has reminded schools that RTI can’t be used to delay or deny services.

-A child can get special education services under IDEA if she has a disability in one of the 13 categories.
+Kids can get special education services under IDEA if they have a disability in one of the 13 categories.
 Category 4 is “emotional disturbance.”
 Category 9 is “other health impairment,” which can cover ADHD.
-If your child has an emotional or behavioral issue that prevents her from participating and progressing in school and/or accessing the curriculum, she may qualify for an IEP.
+Kids who have emotional or behavioral issues that prevent them from participating and progressing in school and/or accessing the curriculum may qualify for an

-Sample Response: “My child’s issues can qualify her for special education services under IDEA.
+Sample response: “My child’s issues can be a qualification for special education services under IDEA.
 Can we walk through the categories to see how?”

-IDEA requires that schools provide your child special education services that are individualized to meet her “unique needs.”
+IDEA requires that schools provide special education services that are individualized to meet your child’s “unique needs.”
 A school can’t have a blanket prohibition against services that may be best for your child.
 Recommendations from doctors and other service providers, such as speech therapists or occupational therapists, need to be considered.

-Sample Response: “I understand the school hasn’t provided this service before.
+Sample response: “I understand the school hasn’t provided this service before.
 But my child’s doctor says it’s needed.
-I printed out the portion of the IDEA that says services must meet my child’s unique needs.
+I printed out the portion of IDEA that says services must meet my child’s unique needs.
 How can we work together to make this happen?”